MLWhiz/mlwhiz/content/blog/2020-02-24-sparkcolumns.md

 ***You can find all the code for this post at the [GitHub repository](https://github.com/MLWhiz/data_science_blogs/blob/master/spark_columns/Columns.ipynb) or the [published notebook](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/7664398068420572/312750581110937/3797400441762013/latest.html) on databricks.***

-Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [**Big Data Essentials**](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293556&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbig-data-essentials), which is part of the [Big Data Specialization](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11468293466&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Fspecializations%2Fbig-data-engineering) provided by Yandex.
+Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [Big Data Essentials: HDFS, MapReduce and Spark RDD](https://coursera.pxf.io/4exq73) on Coursera.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [Medium](https://mlwhiz.medium.com/?source=post_page---------------------------) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c)